 Fayetteville State University (FSU) holds the distinction of being North Carolina's oldest teacher training institution and the second oldest state-supported institution of higher education.
 Spanning across 156 acres, the campus encompasses 38 buildings.
 Notable additions include the Science and Technology Building, which opened in spring 2013, and new residence halls that can house 336 students.
+During the 2023-2024 academic year 1,606 students rely on campus housing.
 The renovation of the Rudolph Jones Student Center has also been completed.
 One of FSU's unique advantages is its close proximity to Fort Liberty (formerly Fort Bragg), allowing military personnel easy access to university programs and contributing to a diverse student population.
-In fact, FSU boasts one of the highest percentages (30%) of militaryaffiliated students in the UNC system.
+In fact, FSU boasts one of the highest percentages (30%) of military-affiliated students in the UNC system.
 Incoming freshmen and transfer students have the opportunity to engage with a diverse range of peers in programs offered by the College of Humanities and Social Sciences (CHSS), Broadwell College of Business and Economics (BCBE), College of Health, Science and Technology (CHST), and College of Education (COE).
-Out of the 6,787 total enrollees (5,748 undergraduate), 30% are male and 70% are female.
-Nontraditional learners, defined as those over 25 years of age, make up 46% of the student body.
-Most students (92%) are North Carolina residents.
-The student population is racially and ethnically diverse, with 18% identifying as White, 61% as African American or Black, 1% as American Indian or Alaskan Native, 2% as Asian, 9% as Hispanic or Latino, and 9% as other races, including two or more races, non-resident alien, or race unknown.
+Out of the 8,337 total enrollees (7,066 undergraduate), 32% are male and 68% are female.
+Non-traditional learners, defined as those over 25 years of age, make up 48% of the student body.
+Most students (89%) are North Carolina residents.
+The student population is racially and ethnically diverse, with 17% identifying as White, 61% as African American or Black, less than 1% as American Indian or Alaskan Native, less than 1% as Asian, 10% as Hispanic or Latino, and 9% as other races, including two or more races, non-resident alien, or race unknown.
 This diversity fosters enriching interactions and learning opportunities as students become acquainted with different cultures, nationalities, and races.
-Within the COE, consisting of 70 faculty, staff, and administrators, 70% are female, and 79% represent various ethnicities and nationalities.
-The majority of the 6,787 students enrolled at FSU, both on the main campus and through distance education, are first-generation college students.
+Within the COE, consisting of 69 faculty, staff, and administrators, 70% are female, and 79% represent various ethnicities and nationalities.
+The majority of the 1,176 students enrolled at FSU, both on the main campus and through distance education, are first-generation college students.

 The College of Education (COE) operates under the leadership of a Dean who reports to the Provost and Vice Chancellor for Academic Affairs.
 Assisting the Dean in fulfilling administrative duties are the Associate Dean, department chairpersons, and program directors within the COE.
 To ensure effective governance and collaboration, the COE has established the Administrative Leadership Team and the Teacher Education Committee (TEC).
 The TEC plays a vital role in the Educator Preparation Program (EPP) by reviewing, approving, recommending, and implementing curricular policies and general administrative decisions related to teacher, educational administrator, and supervisory personnel preparation programs.
 The TEC also ensures compliance with state, regional, and national standards.
 Comprising representatives from various university departments (including CHSS, CHST, and University College), Local Education Agencies (LEAs), community college partners, recent graduates, retired alumni, and both graduate and undergraduate candidates, the TEC fosters broad collaboration.
-Chaired by the Dean, the TEC also serves as a liaison to the University of North Carolina System Office

-Council of Education Deans, strengthening connections and communication within the education community.
+Chaired by the Dean, the TEC also serves as a liaison to the University of North Carolina System Office Council of Education Deans, strengthening connections and communication within the education community.